Army and Marine Corps Team Up for Training in Okinawa

 |0

-This work, Army and Marine Corps Team Up for Training in Okinawa [Image 3 of 3], by Stephen Satkowski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army and Marine Corps Team Up for Training in Okinawa, by Stephen Satkowski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.